A person may wish to defer or delay enrolling in Original Medicare in certain circumstances. However, this may incur penalties and additional costs.

 If a person chooses to buy Part A, they must also have Part B and pay premiums for both parts A and B.

 A person can also get a Medicare supplement insurance policy called Medigap.
-The policies help cover additional costs such as copays, deductibles, and coinsurance and are offered by private companies.
+Private companies offer these policies, and they help cover additional costs such as copays, deductibles, and coinsurance.

-Under some conditions, a person can defer enrolling in original Medicare without a late penalty enrollment charge, including if they are covered by an IRS-approved group health plan.
+Under some conditions, a person can defer or delay enrolling in Original Medicare without a late penalty enrollment charge, including if an IRS-approved group health plan covers them.

 A person may enroll during their IEP in the 7 months around their birthday.
 If they qualify for a SEP, they may not be charged a penalty for late enrollment.